dallas-x/dallas-x/README.md

 **k1ddarkn3ss/k1ddarkn3ss** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. --->

 ## Hi 👋, I am Dallas!
-> I spend most of my day wearing multiple hats at Human Security.
+> I spend most of my day building a datalake for SYF.
 I love learning, reading, solving puzzles, writing code, and most of all helping people.
-If im not in the office you can find me 🥾 in the ⛰ , 🏂, or at the 🏝!
+If im not in the office you can find me 🥾 in the ⛰ , 🏂, or helping someone purchase or sale their 🏠!
 >

 - 🔭 I'm currently working on building a datalake using Cribl & Native AWS services.